chebaby/blog/_posts/2021-02-13-using-wherelike-to-search-in-multiple-columns-with-Laravel.md

 By now you know that there is two **optional** arguments we can pass to search scope, a *$searchTerm* `string` and an `array` of *$attributes*.
 While `$query` argument is always present as it's passed by *Laravel Query Builder*.

-It seems that we should first parse search scope arguments, for that reason I created `parseArguments` method to helps us out with the parsing.
+It seems to me that I should first parse search scope arguments, for that reason I created `parseArguments` method to helps us out with the parsing.

 ```php
 <?php